AdrianN17/Eclipso/README.md

 * ASDW : move (All)
 * E : shield (ALL, not work)
 * R : reload bullets (only if you have LD weapons)
-* 1,2 change weapons (at the moment only Aegis have two arms)
+* 1,2 change weapons (at the moment only Aegis have two weapons)

 ## Images